 Along with your spouse and your respective lawyers, certain experts are also used during the collaborative divorce process.
 Vocational experts may provide advice on whether a spouse can easily reenter the workforce after a divorce.
 Or, a child development expert may advise on custody issues.
 These experts may be consulted during litigation, but they are more heavily relied on during a collaborative divorce.
 These experts will not only provide much-needed advice, but they will also help to keep emotions under control throughout the process.

 When you enter litigation to finalize your divorce, the family law judge that oversees your case will have to follow specific formulas and rules when making decisions.
 This can be very restrictive and may not result in the outcome you were hoping for.
 When you go through collaborative law, you are not required to abide by these strict rules and you and your spouse can be more creative to reach an agreement that is suitable to both of you.

-Our Family Lawyers in Florida Can Help You Through the Collaborative Process
+Our Divorce Lawyers in Orlando Can Help You Through the Collaborative Process